 - A. Laterals.
-All classified employees in the Agency, employment condition, and posted job classification(s) who express their interest either orally or in writing, shall be given serious consideration which may include an interview.
-The Agency shall consider only laterals first and, if none is selected, shall consider other candidates available under options B-D below.
+All classified employees in the same Agency, employment condition, and posted job classification(s) who timely express their interest either orally or in writing, shall be given consideration.
+This consideration will include an interview for all eligible lateral candidates meeting minimum qualifications.
+Laterals may be appointed to the vacancy prior to the consideration of other non-lateral applicants and prior to filling the vacancy through other means described under options B-D below.
+The Appointing Authority shall not be arbitrary, capricious, or discriminatory and must have a legitimate business reason to reject the laterals.
 Laterals who are not selected may contact the Agency to inquire about the reasons for their non-selection. - B. Seniority Unit Layoff List.
 If a Seniority Unit Layoff List exists for the classification, seniority unit, employment condition and geographic location selection shall then be made from qualified employees on that list.
 No new appointments shall be made in a classification, seniority unit and employment condition for which a layoff list exists until all qualified employees on such list have been offered the opportunity to accept the position. - C. Claiming.
 If the vacancy is not filled from the Seniority Unit Layoff List, the Agency (in MnDOT the seniority unit) shall consider claims of eligible Bargaining Unit employees facing layoff who request a transfer or demotion to a position for which the employee is determined to be qualified by the Employer. - The receiving Agency shall determine if the employee is qualified for the position, and if so, shall not unreasonably deny the request.
 Once an employee has been offered and rejected a transferable claim within thirty-five (35) miles, claiming is over. - An employee who has a layoff option that is transferable, same employment condition, and within thirty-five (35) miles (for MnDOT within the seniority unit) must take the vacancy and cannot claim a position. - D. Other Alternatives.
-After interviewing the laterals and determining there is no one on the Seniority Unit Layoff List and determining that there is no one qualified to claim the vacancy, the Agency may fill the vacancy by a promotion, a voluntary demotion, a reinstatement, a lateral, a transfer or any other means provided by law.
+After giving consideration to laterals as described in option A above, determining there is no one on the Seniority Unit Layoff List and determining that there is no one qualified to claim the vacancy, the Agency may fill the vacancy by a promotion, a voluntary demotion, a reinstatement, a lateral, a transfer or any other means provided by law.